markbutton/cli_stomp/README.md

 > and a message broker supporting STOMP, the Simple Text Oriented
 > Messaging Protocol.
 This example was built using [ActiveMQ WebSTOMP](http://activemq.apache.org/)
 > but other brokers will also work.
-> The contact example requires the [node-mongo](https://github.com/markbutton/node-mongo)
+> The contact example requires the [node-mongo](https://github.com/markbutton/node-mongo) backend.

 To get started running this app locally (assuming you've already got angular-cli):